-And best of all, many services they offer are far cheaper than mainstream banks, especially currency exchange.
+Many of the services they offer are far cheaper than mainstream banks accounts, especially currency exchange.

 What are app-based banks?

-The explosion of app-only banking is a result of the UK government introducing reforms to create ‘open banking‘.
-This basically means that your everyday bank must allow you to share your financial data (such as spending habits, regular payments, bank statements etc.) with budgeting apps or other banks.
+The explosion of app-only banking is a result of the UK government introducing 'open banking'.
+Banks must now allow customers to share financial data (such as spending habits, regular payments, bank statements etc.) with budgeting apps or other banks.

-Why choose an app-based bank over a traditional bank?
+Why choose an online bank over a traditional bank?

-More and more people are turning to app-based banks because they give you greater control over your finances.
+More and more people are choosing to open an app-based bank account to gain greater control over their finances.

-These app-based banks boast brand new banking technology, and offer things you probably won’t get at your typical bank.
+App-based banks boast brand-new digital banking technology and offer things you probably won’t get at your typical bank.

 - Real-time notifications direct to your phone each time you spend money